kleinee/jns/README.md

 You should now be able to access the system from any browser on your network via the IP address of the Raspberry Pi on port 9090.
 The **notebook server password*** set during installation is ***jns***.
 This can be changed if requirerd.

 ## Step by Step Installation + Configuration
-If you prefer a setp by step installation, run the respective shell scripts:
+If you prefer a setp by step installation, execute the respective shell scripts in the order given below:

 * To install Python 3.5.1 run ``` install_python.sh```
+* To install TeX run ```install_tex.sh'''
 * To install Jupyter run ```install_jupyter.sh```
 * To configure Jupyter run ```configure_jupyter.sh```
 * To install scientific stack run ```install_stack.sh```